vivekjag1/awssetup/awsSetup.md

 10. You can now launch the instance.

 ### Step 3 - Setting up RDS
-- RDS (relational database services) allows us to run postgres (or another DBMS) on its own server.
-This is much faster than if we ran everything on EC2.
 1. Search for RDS in the search bar and select the first result.
 2. On the RDS home page, click on create database.
 3. Select "standard-create" at the top of the page, and then select PostgreSQL as the database engine.